 - Students enroll in fall, spring or summer semesters.

-- Semesters are divided into three, five-week sessions.
+- Semesters are divided into two, eight-week sessions.

-- Students may take one or more courses each session in either seated, online or a combination of both formats if they choose.
+- Students may take one or more courses each session.

 THE GENERAL STUDIES ASSOCIATE DEGREE